- November 2, 2022

 Luckily, combating inflammation can be as simple as making a few changes to your diet.
 Ready to learn how to fight inflammation with food?

-DYK that amping up your fruit and veggie intake could lower your risk of developing heart disease?
+DYK that amping up your fruit and veggie intake could lower your risk of developing heart disease and other diseases?
 That’s because these nutritious foods play a role in combating chronic inflammation.

 No doubt many spices and herbs boast anti-inflammatory properties.
-If you’re looking to reduce inflammation naturally, turmeric is one of the first ingredients you should add to your diet.
+If you’re looking to reduce inflammation naturally, turmeric is one of the first ingredients you should add to your plant-based anti-inflammatory diet.

 The spice’s polyphenols boast anti-inflammatory capabilities, and the benefits don’t stop there.
 The best part?

 You just learned about a bunch of anti-inflammatory foods.
-You can also add these to your must-eat list:
+You can also add these to your must-eat list for a plant-based anti-inflammatory diet.

 - Omega-3 fatty acids supplements